Budapest derby: 1980-1990: Honvéd's second heyday & MTK's return

 In 1980 Honvéd ended their quarter of a century long national title-drought, after winning the league, preventing Újpest from achieving their fourth three-peat.
 The red and black team would experience somewhat of a resurgence in the 1980s, as they reached heights similar to that in their heyday in the 1950s.

 The 1982 and 1983 seasons were the first consecutive campaigns in the league's history in which a non-Budapest team won the league, namely Győri-ETO under masterclass coach Oszkár Szigeti.

-In 1984 Honvéd overtook Vasas in the amount of national titles, as they claimed their seventh league trophy, and would go on to successfully defend it in 1985.
+In 1984 Honvéd overtook Vasas in the number of national titles, as they claimed their seventh league trophy, and would go on to successfully defend it in 1985.
 In 1986 Honvéd retained their title for a second time, and became the first team of the decade to achieve a three-peat.

 In 1987 MTK ended their 29-year long title-drought as the white and blues finished 2 points above Újpest, and won the league.

-In 1988 Honvéd won their tenth national title, and retained it in 1989, for their seventh leaguetitle of the decade.
+In 1988 Honvéd won their tenth national title, and retained it in 1989, for their seventh league title of the decade.

 Although not completely devoid of silverware, as Ferencváros won the league in 1981, the 1980s saw the two most popular clubs of the capital, FTC and UTE struggle in the championship.
-The 1984/85 campaign was especially notable for the two teams' below-expectations finishes, as botch clubs achieved their worst ever league-position finishes up to that point.
+The 1984/85 campaign was especially notable for the two teams' below-expectations finishes, as both clubs achieved their worst ever league-position finishes up to that point.
 Ferencváros finished 12th, while Újpest finished 10th, and the following season they ended the table at the 11th spot.

 1990-2004: FTC, MTK & UTE are rampant again

 In 1990 Újpest ended their 11-year wait for a league trophy.
 The purple and whites won the league on the last day of the season, defeating Budapest Honvéd 2-0.

-In 1994 Vác became the first team from Pest county beyond Budapest to win the league, under future headcoach of the national team József Csank.
+In 1994 Vác became the first team from Pest county beyond Budapest to win the league, under future headcoach of the national team János Csank.

 Ferencváros would win three championships over the decade.
 The green and white were victorious in 1992, 1995 and 1996, however, their three-peat attempt was thwarted by MTK.
 The white and blues won the league in 1997 and 1999, both campaigns with an 80+point tally.
 Both seasons are amongs the top two highest ever point tallies achieved in the hungarian top-flight over a single season.

 In 1998 Újpest won their twentieth, and most recent championship to this day, finishing 6 points above Ferencváros.